-1. As part of the programme, the core in year 1 consists of 8 courses with a total study load of 40 credits, 4 skills trainings at with a total study load of 10 credits and 1 project with a total
+1. As part of the programme, the core in year 1 consists of 8 courses with a total study load of 40 credits, 4 skills courses at with a total study load of 10 credits and 1 project with a total

 - study load of 5 credits as listed in Appendix I (table colour green for courses and skills training, table colour purple for the project). - 2.
-In addition, the student completes a core course in year 3 as listed in Appendix I (table colour green). - 3.
-All core courses and skills training and the core project are of an introductory or intermediate level.
+Year two contains two mandatory projects for a total study load of 10 credits. - 3.
+In addition, the student completes a core course in year 3 as listed in Appendix I (table colour green). - 4.
+All core courses and skills courses and projects are of an introductory or intermediate level.